 What is yoga anatomy?

+You might be asking yourself what is yoga anatomy?
+How is it different than regular anatomy?
 Yoga anatomy covers the study of the body’s muscles, joints, tissues, membranes, cells, and more.
 It focuses on the body’s structure, while physiology looks at how these function in relation to each other.
 In yoga, you’ll not only need to learn both, but you’ll also become familiar with the physiology that focuses on channels of energy – the philosophical kind that gets activated by being in certain poses.

 If you haven’t figured already, yoga is a holistic system that requires you to know your anatomy as a teacher.

-Understanding yoga anatomy is crucial for all yoga teachers because it will increase the effectiveness of the asanas you teach and protect your students from creating injuries.
+Understanding yogic anatomy is crucial for all yoga teachers because it will increase the effectiveness of the asanas you teach and protect your students from creating injuries.
 You’ll also be better prepared to deal with any existing injuries safely and effectively.

 Yoga anatomy is the information you need to know to connect with your body on an intellectual level.
 And it’s information that you build upon the deeper you go into your yoga practice as a student and teacher.